Tsimina/Single_Image_Dehazing/README.md

 python -m src.train_dcp_unet
 ```
 > [!NOTE]
-> The training scripts use the dataloader.py and dataloader_sar.py  to map the hazy groundthruth images correspodingly to their clear counterparts.
+> The training scripts use the dataloader.py and dataloader_sar.py  to map the hazy ground-thruth images correspodingly to their clear counterparts.

 # Inference